AH-64D-Apache-Official-Project/AH-64D-Apache-Official-Project.github.io/pages/faq.md

 ### My HDU is "attached" but there's no symbology being displayed. {#power-hdu}

-On the left side of the instrument panel, below the ARMAMENT panel is the pilot VIDEO panel.
-Locate and click on the IHADSS BRT CONT to display HDU symbology.
-NOTE: The HDU symbology will only display when the APU is ON.
+You need to have APU or Engine power to show symbology.

 ### How do I prevent the cursor (green x) from moving while using TrackIR or other head tracking software {#headtracking-cursor-move}
-To prevent the cursor from moving go to Options > Addon Options and de-select: Allow cursor movement while in headtracking mode.
-Conversely if you want it to move, select this option.
-The cursor can be centered by pressing {% include keybind.html name="look-center" %}.
+To prevent the cursor from moving go to press {% include keybind.html name="detach-interact-cursor" %} to disable detached cursor mode and recenter it.
+The cursor can also be centered by pressing {% include keybind.html name="look-center" %}.

 ## Flight model